 For example, try making yeast from fruits and vegetables at home!

-Also try these for fun homeschool science project ideas:
+Also try these for fun homeschool science project ideas — some of our favorite books:

 COST: Free to $